github/codeql/docs/pre-commit-hook-setup.md

 As stated in [CONTRIBUTING](../CONTRIBUTING.md) all CodeQL files must be formatted according to our [CodeQL style guide](ql-style-guide.md).
 You can use our pre-commit hook to avoid committing incorrectly formatted code.
 To use it, simply copy the [pre-commit](../misc/scripts/pre-commit) script to `.git/modules/ql/hooks/pre-commit` and make sure that:

 - The script is executable.
 On Linux and macOS this can be done using `chmod +x`.
-- The CodeQL CLI has in added to your `PATH`.
+- The CodeQL CLI has been added to your `PATH`.

 The script will abort a commit that contains incorrectly formatted code in .ql or .qll files and print an error message like: